-Ayabe sits almost in the middle of Kyoto Prefecture.
+Ayabe is located almost exactly in the middle of Kyoto Prefecture.

 It is said that in ancient times it was ruled by the Ayabe clan, who were highly skilled weavers, and that this is the source of the city’s name.

 Ayabe’s history of thread and textile manufacture continued thereafter, and one of Japan’s leading manufacturers, the multinational enterprise Gunze, was established here.